 Skip to main content

-The WAGE$ Study is a five-year study that will evaluate the effects of a minimum wage increase in Minneapolis on the health of low-wage workers.
+The WAGE$ Study was a five-year study that evaluated the effects of a minimum wage increase in Minneapolis on the health of low-wage workers.

 About the Study